yxj0312/docs/Interview/Prepared Interview Question.md

 ### Laravel Facades

+Facades provide a "static" interface to classes that are available in the application's service container. like (Route::get())

 ### Laravel traits

 A group of functions that you include within another class.
 A trait is like an abstract class.
 You cannot instantiate directly, but its method can be used in concreate class.